Examples of Sweedler cohomology in positive characteristic: Cosimplicial groups obtained from cosimplicial sets

 \begin{proof} The {\em dual} of this statement is probably more familiar to the reader.
 Namely in a simplicial set~$S_*$, if we call non-degenerate the simplices which are not in the image of any degeneracy map, then any element~$x \in S_*$ can be written uniquely~$x= s_{i_q} \cdots s_{i_1} y$ with~$i_1 \le i_2 \le \cdots \le i_q$ and~$y$ non-degenerate.

 Dually, in a cosimplicial set~$X$, call an element a {\em root} of~$X$ if it is not in the image of any coface map.
-Then any~$x \in X^*$ can be written~$ x= d^{i_1} \cdots d^{i_q} y$ where~$y$ is a root, and~$i_1 \le i_2 \le \cdots \le i_q$.
-We let the proof of this fact as a (not entirely painless) exercice.
-We point out however that the presence of codegeneracies is crucial here (for example the relations~$s^i d^i = Id$ garantee that the cofaces are injective).
+Then any~$x \in X^*$ can (almost tautologically) be written~$ x= d^{i_1} \cdots d^{i_q} y$ where~$y$ is a root and~$i_1 \le i_2 \le \cdots \le i_q$; more importantly, if~$y$ can be taken in degree~$> 0$, then this writing is unique; as for roots in degree~$0$, they generate either a cosimplicial point or a copy of~$F_0$.
+We let the proof of this fact as a (not entirely painless) exercise (start by proving that the relation~$d^i(x) = d^j(y)$, when~$x$ and~$y$ are roots, implies that~$x=y$ and either~$i=j$ or the degree of~$x$ is~$0$).
+We point out however that the presence of codegeneracies is crucial here (for example the relations~$s^i d^i = Id$ guarantee that the cofaces are injective).

 The lemma follows immediately from this.
-The various copies of~$F_m$ are indexed by the set of roots of~$X$. \end{proof}
+The various copies of~$F_m$ are indexed by the set of roots of~$X$; from now on the word ``root'' will exclude the elements of degree~$0$ which generate a cosimplicial point. \end{proof}

 \begin{coro} Let~$k$ be any ring, and let~$k[X]^*$ be the cosimplicial~$k$-module obtained by taking in degree~$n$ the free~$k$-module on~$X^n$.
-Then
+Then for~$n > 0$

-where~$r$ runs through the roots of~$X$, and~$m_r$ is the degree of~$r$.
-Likewise
+where~$r$ runs through the roots of~$X$, and~$m_r$ is the degree of~$r$. \end{coro}